Wicked City (1987 film): Critical reception

-Related films
+Literary critic Susan J. Napier describes the film in her book, Anime From Akira to Princess Mononoke, as having similar depictions of the female body as its contemporaries: objects to be "viewed, violated, tortured" while also being "awesomely powerful, almost unstoppable".
+She credits the film's more nuanced and artistic approach within this context, but cites the metamorphoses of the female Black World agents as the film's ideas about female sexuality being limited to "an essentially conservative fantasy", with the powerful women's bodies being ultimately destroyed in "lengthy scenes of graphic violence".

+In John Hackett and Sean Harrington's Beasts of the Deep: Sea Creatures and Popular culture, the authors place The Wicked City alongside Hokusai’s octopus prints as re-establishing a link between the maritime and the erotic.

+Some of the film's fight scenes were featured in Manga Production's Mean & Mercenary VHS compilations.

+Live-action remake

 Wicked City, a Hong Kong live-action adaptation of the film was made in 1992 produced by Film Workshop Ltd. The film was directed by Tai Kit Mak, produced and written by Tsui Hark, and starred Jacky Cheung, Leon Lai, Michelle Reis, Yuen Woo-ping, Roy Cheung, and Tatsuya Nakadai.
 (Michelle Reis said that Tsui Hark actually directed many scenes himself.)

-The story takes place in Hong Kong in a conflict between worlds of Humans and "Rapters".
+The story takes place in Hong Kong during a conflict between worlds of Humans and "Rapters".
 Special police in the city are investigating a mysterious drug named "happiness".
 Taki, one of the police, meets his old lover Windy, who is a rapter and now mistress of a powerful old rapter named Daishu.
 Taki and other special police track down and fight Daishu, but later find that he hopes to coexist with human.
 The son of Daishu, Shudo, is the mastermind.
 In the end, Shudo is defeated, but Daishu and Taki's friends die too.
 Windy leaves alone.